Sergetec/Sergetec/README.md

-### Hi there 👋, my name is Sergiu
+<h1 align = "center"> Hi there 👋, I'm Sergiu </h1>
-#### *Beginner Software Engineer, curious of learning more*
-Hi, my name is Sergiu from Romania and I am currently a high school student.
+Hi, my name is Sergiu from **Romania** and I am currently a high school student.
 I really like programming, it's the subject I would like to continue and make a career in.
 At the moment I'm just having fun, but in the future, it will definitely be more serious.

 Skills: C++ / JS